 Russian Federation introduced C53 which contains preliminary proposals of the revision of Resolution 18 of WTSA (Rev. Geneva, 2022) on Principles and procedures for the allocation of work to, and strengthening coordination and cooperation among, the ITU-R, ITU-T, and ITU-D. These proposals are based on the Resolution 191 of the Plenipotentiary Conference, Bucharest, 2022, on Strategy for the coordination of efforts among the three Sectors of the Union.

+During the meeting discussion, it was proposed that Resolution 18 could be a candidate for suppression, given that cross-sector coordination is already addressed by PP Resolution 191.

 5.3 C70 Russian Federation Title: Draft revision of WTSA Resolution 75

 Russian Federation introduced C70 which contains preliminary proposals of the revision of Resolution 75 of WTSA (Rev. Geneva, 2022)